Interlake Mecalux has built a new automated warehouse for Charter Next Generation with a storage capacity for more than 15,400 pallets

 Interlake Mecalux Easy WMS and Galileo

-Next Generation Films is able to achieve full warehouse management by using the Interlake Mecalux Easy WMS warehouse management software.
-This software enables Next Generation to optimize the physical management and tracking of the flow of goods, from entry into the warehouse to dispatch, guaranteeing traceability.
-It is in constant communication with the ERP of Next Generation Films, to control, coordinate and report on all logistics processes and operations that are taking place in the warehouse.
+Charter Next Generation is able to achieve full warehouse management by using the Interlake Mecalux Easy WMS warehouse management software.
+This software enables Charter Next Generation to optimize the physical management and tracking of the flow of goods, from entry into the warehouse to dispatch, guaranteeing traceability.
+It is in constant communication with the ERP of Charter Next Generation, to control, coordinate and report on all logistics processes and operations that are taking place in the warehouse.

 - A significant capacity increase: the automated warehouse can store 15,400 pallets.